2024 United States presidential election: Assassination attempts on Trump

 On July 13, 2024, Trump survived an assassination attempt while addressing a campaign rally near Butler, Pennsylvania.
-Trump was shot and wounded on his right ear by Thomas Matthew Crooks, who fired eight rounds with an AR-15–style rifle from the roof of a building approximately 400 ft from the stage; the shots killed one audience member and critically injured two others.
+Trump was shot and wounded on his right ear by 20-year-old Thomas Crooks, who fired eight rounds with an AR-15–style rifle from the roof of a building approximately 400 ft from the stage; the shots killed one audience member and critically injured two others.
 Seconds later, Crooks was shot and killed by the U.S. Secret Service's counter-sniper team.
 On September 11, 2024, a bipartisan Senate report identified technical issues and other preventable mistakes by the Secret Service during the event.

 On September 15, 2024, Trump survived a second assassination attempt at Trump International Golf Club in West Palm Beach, Florida.
-The perpetrator, Ryan Wesley Routh, was spotted hiding in nearby shrubbery while aiming a rifle at a member of Trump's security detail.
-A Secret Service agent fired upon Routh, who fled the scene and was later captured in Martin County.
+The perpetrator, 58-year-old Ryan Wesley Routh, took position in nearby shrubbery holding an SKS-style rifle just outside the fence of the golf course.
+After hiding there for nearly 12 hours, Routh pointed his weapon through the fence line, approximately 400 yards (370 m) away from Trump.
+A Secret Service agent noticed this and fired four rounds towards Routh, who fled the scene and was later captured in Martin County.
 No injuries were reported.
-Routh was later indicted on five federal charges, including attempting to assassinate a presidential candidate.
-Routh pleaded not guilty to the charges, and his trial began on September 8, 2025.
-On September 23, 2025, Routh was found guilty on all counts, where he then grabbed a pen and attempted to stab himself in the neck, before being tackled by U.S. marshals.
-Routh faces life in prison, and his sentencing is scheduled for December 18, 2025.
+Routh was later indicted on five federal charges and three state charges, all of which Routh pleaded not guilty to.
+His trial began on September 8, 2025.
+Two weeks later on September 23, Routh was found guilty on all federal counts, where he then grabbed a pen and attempted to stab himself in the neck, before being tackled by U.S. marshals.
+Routh was sentenced to life without parole on February 4, 2026.